JuliaCollections/LRUCache.jl/README.md

 #### @get!(lru::LRU, key, default)

 The `do` block syntax of `get!` is nice, but can be slow due to how Julia currently handles anonymous functions.
-The `@get` macro is an attempt to get around this issue.
+The `@get!` macro is an attempt to get around this issue.
 It takes 3 parameters: the cache, a key to lookup, and a default.
 Note that as this is handled with meta-programming, the default can be *anything that can be set as the right-hand-side of an assignment*.
 Example.